Last Updated: November 6, 2021

 One of the questions I’m asked often, is about how to meal plan.
 So here’s what weekly meal planning looks like around here!
-One of the easiest ways to save on your monthly food expense is to create a weekly meal plan.
-Now, we’re not suggesting you dine-in 100% of the time (what’s the fun in that!?), only that you plan for both options.
+One of the easiest ways to save on your monthly food expense is to create a weekly family meal plan.
+Now, we’re not suggesting you dine-in 100% of the time.
+What’s the fun in that!?
+Only that you plan for both options.
 Cooking is also much healthier than dining out.
 And if you have kids, it just turns into a time issue as well.
 Kids gotta eat, when kids gotta eat! #hangry Or maybe that’s just me?

 A recent OECD study found that the French spend more than 2 hours a day eating and drinking.
-That’s twice the amount of time at the table than Americans, Canadians or Mexicans spend – yet we’re the ones with the highest obesity rates.
+That’s twice the amount of time at the table than Americans, Canadians or Mexicans spend.
+Yet, we’re the ones with the highest obesity rates.
 So we would argue that it’s more about what we’re eating over here on the North American continent!
 Another interesting study comparing American eating habits with the French was based on disposable income.
 US consumers spend 6.1 percent of their disposable income on food, while the French spend 13.6!
-So to add those studies together, we theorize that we have access to cheaper and unhealthier food – that we scarf down – which is then making us fat! ;)
+So to add those studies together, we theorize that we have access to cheaper and unhealthier food – that we scarf down – which is then making us more unhealthy! ;)

 So here are a few tips for creating a weekly meal plan and eating the frugal bon vivant way (and quite possibly the French way).